SPEAK WITH AN EXPERT

 What to consider when selecting an MDR vendor

-In considering different MDR platforms and vendors, you can define MDR providers’ work and evaluate the effectiveness of their capabilities based on the following qualities:
+In considering different MDR Security platforms and vendors, you can define MDR providers’ work and evaluate the effectiveness of their capabilities based on the following qualities:

 • Expertise: What is the quality of the team?
 Do team members have in-field knowledge and experience?
 What is their knowledge of the necessary processes?
 As there is currently a global shortage of security experts, not all vendors can offer the same high levels of expertise.